RishabhSurti/ts-cart/README.md

 # ts-cart

-Foobar is a Python library for dealing with word pluralization.

-# Usage
+ts-cart is a simple checkout code in ts

 ## Usage
 run the following command inside the folder to get the result